RottenFishbone/mucaster/README.md

-# μCast
+# μCaster
-(mucast)
+(mucaster)

-Once completed, μCast is a cross-platform Chromecast controller that can play files directly from a host computer.
+Once completed, μCaster is a cross-platform Chromecast controller that can play files directly from a host computer.
 This project is directly inspired by Gnomecast and Videostream while aiming to provide a more lightweight, terminal/webapp based, cross-platform alternative.
 The webapp merely serves as an interface and can be swapped/supplemented freely, provided a matching API is used.

 Windows and Linux are the only supported platforms.
 MacOS may work, however will never actively be tested or supported (by me).